Skip to main content

 Diary

 The agent decides when to write a diary entry based on the conversation content and the agent’s internal reasoning.
-This differs from handling triggers and events, where the agent will always write a diary entry.
+For triggers and other events, diary entries are also written automatically as long as diary writing is enabled for that agent.

 Model switching